iloveponies/120-hour-epic-sax-marathon/training-day.markdown

    Click on the green `Compare & review` button.
 When you are ready, click `Send pull request`.

-If you didn't submit the solutions all at once, or some of the submited ones were incorrect, you can re-submit as many times as you need to.
+If you didn't submit the solutions all at once, or some of the submitted ones were incorrect, you can re-submit as many times as you need to.
 Just fix the code and follow the steps 1 and 2 again.
 When you push, the open pull request is updated.